Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 You'll find that most of the playback options, especially the higher-fidelity ones, are provided using the latter approach, because it's more flexible in terms of bandwidth.
 By being able to switch the audio and video streams independently, the player can adapt to varying network conditions, as well as different playback contexts — for example, by requesting only the audio stream if the user is consuming content from YouTube Music.

-As far as the metadata is concerned, both arrays have a very similar structure and contain objects that look like this:
+As far as the metadata is concerned, both arrays are very similar and contain objects with the following structure:

 ```json
 {